hannah-ross/dataforgood/README.md

 # dataforgood
 This is a group data analysis and visualization project for Statistics 131 at UCLA.

+Our project presentation video can be viewed on youtube here: https://www.youtube.com/watch?v=gSZCPRbuOD8&feature=youtu.be

 To view the plots created for the exploratory analysis notebooks, copy and paste the notebook's github link into http://nbviewer.jupyter.org/

 ### data